DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

 ## Project 1: Exploratory Data Analysis for California Housin

 ### Description:
-In this project, I aim to perform an exploratory data analysis (EDA) on a dataset of California housing.
-The primary goal is to gain insights into the factors that affect median house values in different cities in California.
-This analysis will be beneficial for potential homebuyers and real estate investors in understanding the key drivers of housing prices in the region.
+In this project, I conducted an in-depth Exploratory Data Analysis (EDA) of the California Housing dataset, aiming to gain insights into housing trends in various cities in California.
+The primary objective of this analysis is to provide valuable information to potential homebuyers, real estate professionals, and policymakers.
+By uncovering key patterns and trends in the data, this analysis can assist in making informed decisions regarding housing investments and urban planning.

 ### Data Sets:
 I used the 'California_Housing_Cities.csv' dataset, which contains information on various features related to housing in California cities.
-The dataset consists of 20640 rows and 17 columns, including features like median house value, income, age, and geographical data.
+The dataset consists of 20640 rows and 17 columns, including features like median house value, median income, population, and distance to important locations like the coast, Los Angeles, San Diego, San Jose, and San Francisco.

 The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/abdallahsamman/california-housing-with-name-of-counties/data) and is relevant to the problem as it provides comprehensive information about housing in California cities.

+### Data Processing Techniques:
+Data preprocessing is a crucial step in any data analysis project.
+In this project, I performed several data processing tasks, including:
+- Removal of the 'Id' column, which was irrelevant for the analysis.
+- Handling of missing values by identifying and replacing empty strings with NaN values.
+- Calculated new features to better understand the dataset.

+### Code Samples:

 ### Tools and Technologies:
 - Python for data manipulation and analysis
 - Pandas for data handling